 Once you’ve vacuumed the carpets and removed all the dirt and debris, use the Upholstery and Carpet Cleaner to freshen up the fibres.
 The rubber brush head is great for working the product through the fibres to remove stubborn dirt.
 After you’ve applied the product, leave it to work for five minutes before vacuuming again.
 This will remove any leftover residue and leave your carpets feeling and smelling fresh.

 Step 6: Kill Bacteria and Odours

 Spend a lot of time in your car?
 No matter how clean and tidy you keep it, germs and bacteria will gather on internal surfaces, and odour from food and other sources will stay in your car and its air con system.
-To combat this, invest in a bottle of Simoniz Odour Neutraliser.
-Suitable for hard and soft surfaces, this odour-eliminating spray is guaranteed to leave the inside of your car smelling fresh.
+To combat this, invest in a Car Sanitiser.
+Suitable for hard and soft surfaces, this odour-eliminating air con cleaning is decontaminates and freshens your car’s interior.

 If you claim to love your car, remember to take care of it on the inside, too.
 Our interior car cleaning products are specially developed to care for internal surfaces, so you can restore your car to its just-bought best inside and out.
 For more information, visit the Simoniz homepage.